Dragoon-Lab/LaitsV3/documentation/json-format.md

                 ],
                 "extraDescriptions": [
                     {
+                        "ID": "id7",
+						"name": "month two population",
 						"text": "The number of rabbits in the population during the second month", "type": "model"
                     },
                     {
+                        "ID": "id8",
+						"name": "superpower fraction",
 						"text": "The ratio of rabbits born with superpowers to ordinary rabbits", "type": "extra"
                     }
                 ],